 But whatever you do: ONLY use aviation grade bolts in your project and torque them to the correct values!

 The "Rule of Thumb" for determining bolt length is that the bolt must be long enough to pass through the parts or material being fastened together so that:

-More precise determinations of grip length are found in a number of books including the Standard Aircraft Maintenance Handbook (its a must have, from Jeppesen Sanderson Inc.).
+More precise determinations of grip length are found in a number of books including the Standard Aircraft Maintenance Handbook (its a must have for builders, published by Jeppesen Sanderson Inc.).

 Most applications with bolts require the use of a washer, use the specified type and torque to the specifications of the manufacturer.

 The following information is provided for reference when using AN grade hardware.
 Most of the time torque values are done to feel.
 But this table does provide a good outline.
 Occasionally bolts, other than a standard bolt will be called out for use in the builders manual.
 Please ensure that these special bolts are used where needed.
 The aircraft designer selected these as they provide the strength for the connection where a standard bolt can not provide this.

 |10-32||20 - 25||12 - 15||8-32||12 - 15||7 - 9|